General

 Catalog page

-You may either input a value directly or select a glass reference from the catalog (path: "handy calculations/General parameters/catalogs").
+In a "refractive index" cell, you may either input a value directly or select a glass reference from the catalog (path: "handy calculations/General parameters/catalogs").

 On the left side of this page, multiple catalog links are available.
 Once you select a catalog, you can choose a glass reference in the "glass" cell and calculate the refractive index for the wavelength entered in the "lam" cell.
 The Abbe number and minimum wavelength for acceptable transmission are also displayed.